JarvisDRaymond/rabbleRoundhouse/README.md

 ## Instructions for Running
 If necessary, first install NPM and Node.
-See: https://docs.npmjs.com/cli/v7/configuring-npm/install Then, after downloading the rabbleRoundhouse package, navigate to the 'rabbleRoundhouse' directory via CLI and entering:
+See: https://docs.npmjs.com/cli/v7/configuring-npm/install Then, after downloading the rabbleRoundhouse package, navigate to the 'rabbleRoundhouse' directory via the command-line interface (CLI) and entering:
 ```
 cd rabble-roundhouse
 npm install react